A note from managing director, Kim Wilson, on how North South Wines is looking forward this year.

 So, this is perhaps the right time for me to speak on behalf of myself and my team and to extend my deepest sympathies to all individuals who have been – and are still – affected by Covid 19.

-As the chilly UK spring starts to unravel into a more temperate British summertime, one could be forgiven for believing brighter horizons could possibly be in store.
+As the chilly UK spring starts to unravel into a more temperate British summertime, one might believe brighter horizons could possibly be in store.

 However, whilst we are waiting for these new horizons to materialise, we always have love, friendship, hope…and of course wine… to help us through.